 The Hate “Foreigner” Jihad of Hindu Nationalist Organisations Part – 4

-Irfan Engineer
+By Irfan Engineer

-Though the anti-“love jihad” campaign appears to be campaign against an “enemy community” having evil designs, it is also simultaneously a campaign to strengthen control over Hindu women and assert patriarchal authority by the men of the family and community.
-The family and the caste decides where they should get married following the exogamous gotra (prohibited degree of matrimonial relations) considerations and endogamous norms, economic status of the families, agreement over dowry etc. The khap panchayats enforce these norms and dealing violent and immoral punishments to those who cross these boundaries, which include sexual assault on the woman involved and murder, which ironically is called honour killing.
-The khap panchayats have drawn the limits – lakshman rekha – which confine the young women of the community and include not travelling after sunset, unless accompanied by a male relative, not carrying mobile phones, restrictions on internet usage, dress code to be followed and places to be visited.
+Though the anti-“love jihad” campaign appears to be a campaign against an “enemy community” having evil designs, it is also simultaneously a campaign to strengthen control over Hindu women and assert patriarchal authority by the men of the family and community.
+The family and the caste decide where they should get married, following the exogamous gotra (prohibited degree of matrimonial relations) considerations and endogamous norms, economic status of the families, agreement over dowry, etc. The khap panchayats enforce these norms and deal out violent and immoral punishments to those who cross these boundaries, which include sexual assault on the woman involved and murder, which ironically is called honour killing.
+The khap panchayats have drawn the limits – lakshman rekha – which confine the young women of the community and include not travelling after sunset, unless accompanied by a male relative, not carrying mobile phones, restrictions on internet usage, dress code to be followed, and places to be visited.
 The Muslim community and the khap panchayats impose same restrictions on the women of the community.
 The anti-love jihad campaign finds ready and willing support among the men in particular and elders in general having daughters in the family as it is a backhanded campaign for restrictions on women’s movements impacting their education, participation in livelihoods, access to family assets, liberties and choices.

-Indian Democracy and interreligious marriages
+Indian Democracy and Interreligious Marriages

 The HNOs want us to believe that there is something devilish about young people getting attracted to each other, developing friendship and choosing their life partners.
 Will the 100 “smart cities” that PM Modi wants to develop practice gender and communal segregation?
-If communities inhabit together, they interact, including young people and attractions are natural.
-Interaction between followers of different religions and cultural traditions in fact helps people understand themselves better and learn good things from each other.
-Interaction not only enriches all cultures, it also produces interesting cultural diversity.
-Urban cities provide spaces for such interactions be it neighbourhoods, markets, educational institutions, recreation spaces, work places, public transports, and common struggles to improve quality of life and better environment.
+If communities inhabit together, they interact, including young people and attractions, which are natural.
+Interaction between followers of different religions and cultural traditions, in fact, helps people understand themselves better and learn good things from each other.
+Interaction not only enriches all cultures, but it also produces interesting cultural diversity.
+Urban cities provide spaces for such interactions, be it neighbourhoods, markets, educational institutions, recreation spaces, work places, public transports, and common struggles to improve quality of life and better environment.
 Such spaces make segregation of communities and gender extremely difficult if not impossible.
-Young people will explore the world afresh and unlearn the prejudices and limitations of previous generations and look at the world with their own perspective.
+Young people will explore the world afresh, unlearn the prejudices and limitations of previous generations and look at the world with their own perspective.The

 The Hate “Foreigner” Jihad of Hindu Nationalist Organisations Part – 1